-Investigations will be conducted by the Executive Director, Director Corporate Compliance and Quality Assurance, our legal counsel, and/or other impartial persons designated by Executive Director.
+Investigations will be conducted by the Executive Director, Regulatory Compliance Director, our legal counsel, and/or other impartial persons designated by the Executive Director.
 The primary purposes of all investigations under this Policy will be to determine: (1) Did the conduct complained of occur; (2) Did the conduct complained of violate this Policy; and (3) What remedial or preventative steps are recommended?
 Our investigators should pursue every reasonable step to investigate each complaint thoroughly and comprehensively while at the same time minimizing the disruption of normal business.
 The type of investigative techniques utilized will depend upon the nature of the complaint.
-Any notes, memoranda, or other records created by our employees or agents conducting an investigation under this Policy, shall be deemed confidential and privileged.
+Any notes, memoranda, or other records created by our employees or agents conducting an investigation under this policy, shall be deemed confidential and privileged.